lml/commontator/README.md

 ## Installation

-There are 4 steps you must follow to install Commontator:
+Follow the steps below to install Commontator:

 1. Gem